 Liz Fisher is Professor of Environmental Law and Tutorial Fellow of Corpus Christi College.
 She researches in the areas of environmental law and and administrative law; exploring the interrelationship between law, administration and regulatory problems in different legal cultures.

-Sanja Bogojević is an Associate Professor of Law, and a Tutorial Fellow at Lady Margaret Hall.
+Sanja Bogojević is a Professor of Law, and a Tutorial Fellow at Lady Margaret Hall.
 Her research interests lie in Environmental Law and EU Law more broadly, and much of her work explores interlinks and dichotomies between private and public spheres in these two legal spheres, covering the role of markets in environmental law, the greening of procurement law, environmental rights adjudication, and climate change litigation.

 Law and Technology